A backend-heavy system for managing emergency and safety lighting

 Our collaboration began with a 3-day in-house workshop, during which we scrutinized documentation provided by the client.
 The analysis of wireframes, a list of data necessary for hardware functioning, and legal requirements made for an effective deep dive into product context and business goals.
 Bearing in mind the business logic, our team suggested suitable solutions for the interface’s looks and features.

-The related product by RP Group is a backend-heavy project that called for both modernization and development from scratch.
-Working on the verge of hardware and software meant we needed to find the most efficient way to communicate the lighting systems with the web app.
 To ensure its top-notch quality, we carefully reviewed the current process, looked for loopholes, and aimed to translate the course of the communication into the code.
 In the end, the client’s C++ module responsible for handling requests to hardware is connected via an API to the Python application we’re building, and the communication is handled by ZeroMQ.

 Due to hardware limitations, we had to pick lightweight solutions that wouldn’t be a burden on the devices.
 We bet on Python, resource-saving and scalable Fast API with built-in WebSocket support, and high-performant easy-to-configure SQLite.
 In terms of architecture, we utilized microservices, as they make it easier to present clients with bespoke solutions made of modules that suit their needs and lighting system best.
-Most of our software modernization work focused on rewriting the existing microservices from Flask to FastAPI, thus improving their structure, elevating code quality, and enhancing security
+Most of our software modernization work focused on rewriting the existing microservices from Flask to FastAPI, thus improving their structure, elevating code quality, and enhancing security.

 At the core of the app’s frontend lies Vue.js 2 with all its benefits, including high readability, flexibility, and performance.
 To make the most of its capabilities, we paired it with Vue Router, Vue I18n, and JointJS.
 Due to the high complexity of the app’s backend side, frontend development proceeded faster – the asynchronicity, however, didn’t adversely affect the project, as we kept the work well documented.